 SME Strategy is a strategy consulting firm that specializes in helping organizations align their teams and operations around a shared vision, mission, values, goals, and action plans.
 Our strategic planning services offer guidance on how a strategic planning facilitator can provide support in constructing an effective strategic plan that ensures your strategy is communicated and implemented across your entire organization.

-During a typical strategic planning session, leaders sit down to develop a vision for the next few years and a road map detailing how they'll get there.
+During a strategic planning facilitation, leaders sit down to develop a vision for the next few years and a road map detailing how they'll get there.
 In many cases, organizations realize there are significant changes that must be made in order to reach their ideal future.
 In this article, we'll break down the important and often necessary reasons to deploy change management within your organization.

 Basically, there are two major kinds of organizational change.
 First is change imposed by circumstances, and second is the change that is planned and adapted to encourage improvement or growth.
-This applies to both large-scale enterprise and individual organizations.
+This applies to both large-scale enterprises and individual organizations.
 A growing number of organizations today are starting to move from a perspective toward embedding change management and building organizational competencies and capabilities.